-l just got a scroll assignment, what do l do now?
+l just got a scroll assignment, what do I do now?

 You can start here in the handbook to get the standard text for the award.
 You should have already received the name (and gender!) of the recipient, type of award, and date that it is to be given on from the Kingdom Scribe, or one of the Regional Deputies.
 You should also be aware of any special titles that that particular King and Queen may be using, such as Righ and Bannrigh, or Rex and Regina.
 If you are unsure of this, check the letter from the Crown in the Outlandish Herald to see what title is used there, or contact the Kingdom Scribe.
 Once you have accepted a scroll assignment, it is your responsibility to finish the scroll in time for the event, and to see that it gets to the event before the Royal Court, so that it can be signed.
-If there are Arms appearing on the scroll, there must be a signature line for the White Stag Principal Herald, who will make sure that the arms are depicted (emblazoned) correctly, and that they match the registered verbal description (blazon) of the Arms for the recipient.
-Don't forget to sign and color photocopy your scroll before it leaves your possession.
+If you believe that the scroll will require an achievement of arms, then please see the sections both here in the FAQ section, and on page ??? for more information on Achievements before starting your scroll.
+If there is an achievement of arms appearing on the scroll, there must be a signature line for the White Stag Principal Herald, who will make sure that the arms are depicted (emblazoned) correctly, and that they match the registered verbal description (blazon) of the Arms for the recipient.
+Don't forget to sign and color photocopy your scroll before it leaves your possession so that you have a record of your work.

-I would like to use a Merovingian charter hand that is difficult to read, but very period.
+I would like to use a charter hand that is difficult to read, but very period.
 Is this a problem?

 Not at all, provided that you include a typed or neatly printed copy of the text so that the herald and the Crown will be able to read it.
-The charter hands are particularly difficult to read (they were designed to be), but other calligraphic hands may also be a bit of a challenge for the herald to read in a dimly lit hall.
+The charter hands are particularly difficult to read (they were designed to be), but even the most legible of calligraphic hands may be a bit of a challenge for the herald to read in a dimly lit hall by the light of a flickering candle.
 Whether or not you have any doubts about the legibility of your text, it is always polite to include a sheet of paper with the text neatly typed in a reasonably large font.
-To prevent the translation from getting lost, tape it to the back of the scroll using a low adhesive tape, such as Scotch Post-It tape (comes on a blue roll, look for it at office supply stores) or drafting tape (available at most art stores).
-This will pull off quite easily without damage to the scroll, but should keep the "translation" and the scroll together during all of the signing and paper-shuffling prior to court.
+To prevent the "herald's text" from getting lost, tape it to the back of the scroll using a low adhesive tape, such as Scotch Post-It tape (comes on a blue roll, look for it at office supply stores) or drafting tape (available at most art stores).
+This will pull off quite easily without damage to the scroll, but should keep the herald's text and the scroll together during all of the signing and paper-shuffling prior to court.